Equivariant K-theory and Higher Chow Groups of Schemes: Equivariant -theory with finite coefficients

 is an isomorphism for $i \ge d-1$ and a monomorphism for $i = d-2$.

-Following an idea of Thomason, we prove it by reducing it to the case of torus.
+Following an idea of Thomason, we prove it by reducing to the case of torus.
 So we first assume that $G = T$ is a torus which acts trivially on $X$.
-In this case, the proposition follows directly from Lemmas ~\ref{lem:SQL} and~\ref{lem:simple} using the additional known fact that $R(T) \cong R(M)$.
+In this case, the proposition follows directly from Lemmas ~\ref{lem:SQL} and~\ref{lem:simple} using the additional known fact that $R(T) \simeq R(M)$.

-If $T$ does not act trivially on $X$, we prove the proposition by the induction on dimension of $X$.
-First use Thomason's generic slice theorem ({\sl cf.} \cite[Proposition~2.4]{Thomason1}) to get a dense open $T$-invariant open set $U \subset X$ and a diagonalizable subgroup $T_1 \subset T$ with quotient $T_2 = T/{T_1}$ such that $T$ acts on $U$ via $T_2$, which in turn acts freely on $U$ such that $U/T$ is a geometric quotient and there is a $T$-equivariant isomorphism
+If $T$ does not act trivially on $X$, we prove the proposition by induction on $\dim(X)$.
+We use Thomason's generic slice theorem \cite[Proposition~2.4]{Thomason1} to get a dense open $T$-invariant open set $U \subset X$ and a diagonalizable subgroup $T_1 \subset T$ with quotient $T_2 = T/{T_1}$ such that $T$ acts on $U$ via $T_2$, which in turn acts freely on $U$ such that $U/T$ is a geometric quotient and there is a $T$-equivariant isomorphism